top of page

 • flat feet – where the inner part of your feet (the arch) is not raised off the ground when you stand or alternatively

-• very high arches, cavus but the arch collapses on weight baring or with age.
+• very high arches, cavus but the arch collapses on weight bearing or with age

 • Migraines